Romulo-Moraes/Assembly-Toolkit/7. Stack/README.md

 ## 7.2 Allocating memory in Stack segment
-We always must allocate memory in Stack to use it, the amount of allocated memory is defined by the difference between the Base Pointer and Stack pointer.
+We always must allocate memory in Stack before use it, the amount of allocated memory is defined by the difference between the Base Pointer and Stack pointer.
 The following example shows how to allocate memory in Stack segment.

 ```asm
 ; Is always needed, here we're pointing rsp and rbp to the same location.